mueedqadri/course_compass/README.md

 * Information relating to the Course, and Instructors were taken from [1].
 * The Schedule component uses the 'DevExtreme React Scheduler' package mentioned in [2].
 The Scheduler has been customised to fit the needs of the application.
 * The information in [3] helped with the deployment of the entire application to Heroku.
+* Used the website [regex101](https://regex101.com/) to text various regex and come up with the one that fitted my use case.
+[4]
+* Used devexpress to build the complex components such as the schedular and Grid.[5]

 ## References